top of page

 Power Platform Adoption Maturity

-Our assessment revealed a significant gap between the high usage of Power Platform and the client's maturity level.
-Although many apps and flows had been created, there was little visibility into ownership or value.
-This mismatch created risk and limited the ability to scale.
+Our assessment highlighted a significant gap between the high usage of Power Platform and the client’s maturity level.
+Despite the creation of numerous apps and flows, visibility into ownership or value was lacking.
+This gap created a risk that limited scalability.

-By using the Power Platform adoption maturity model, we helped the organisation advance to a level where the platform became secure, maintainable, and strategically aligned.
+By leveraging the Power Platform adoption maturity model, we guided the organization toward a point where the platform became secure, maintainable, and strategically aligned.

 Power Platform adoption maturity model diagram with progression from Level 100: Initial to Level 500: Efficient.
 Lists maturity characteristics like strategy, values.